-News reports have shown that cell phones with built-in cameras, as well as other electronic devices with photographing capabilities (camera devices), are being used for unethical and illegal purposes.
-These purposes have included cheating on tests and taking and distributing unauthorized photographs of other people.
+News reports have shown that cell phones with built-in cameras and/or video. as well as other electronic devices photographing capabilities (camera and/or video devices), are being used for unethical and illegal purposes.
+These purposes have included cheating on tests and taking and distributing unauthorized photographs or video of other people.
 When you take pictures of other people without their permission, you risk invasion of privacy and harassment lawsuits.
-You may also face criminal prosecution.
-These devices also can be used to reproduce copyrighted material, so their misuse can lead to penalties under federal copyright law.
-To address these concerns, in addition to our existing guidelines on the use of electronic devices on school grounds and at school-sponsored activities, the following guidelines apply to possession and use of camera devices:
+You may also face These devices also can be used to criminal prosecution. reproduce copyrighted material, so their misuse can lead to penalties under federal copyright law.
+To address these concerns, in addition to our existing guidelines on the use of electronic devices on school grounds and at school-sponsored activities, the following guidelines apply to possession and use of camera and/or video devices: